OpenMined/PyDP/examples/restaurant_demo/README.md

 # Example using the Differential Privacy Library PyDP

-## Restaurant
+## Restaurant Demo

 Imagine a fictional restaurant owner named Alice who would like to share business statistics with her visitors.
 Alice knows when visitors enter the restaurant and how much time and money they spend there.
-To ensure that visitors' privacy is preserved, Alice decides to use the Differential Privacy library.
+To ensure that visitors' privacy is preserved, Alice decides to use the PyDP library.

 ## Installation
 To install PyDP, use the PyPI package manager: